-Fadell \cite{Fadelleqcat} introduced the notion of $G$-equivariant LS category for $G$-spaces, and it was later studied by Marzantowicz in \cite{Eqlscategory}, Clapp and Puppe in \cite{Clapp-Puppe}, Colman \cite{Colmaneqcat}, and Angel, Colman, Grant, and Oprea in \cite{Angel-Colman-Grant-Oprea-Moritainv-eqcat}.
+Fadell \cite{Fadelleqcat} introduced the notion of the $G$-equivariant Lusternik–Schnirelmann category for $G$-spaces.
+This concept was further developed by Marzantowicz \cite{Eqlscategory}, Clapp and Puppe \cite{Clapp-Puppe}, Colman \cite{Colmaneqcat}, and Angel, Colman, Grant, and Oprea \cite{Angel-Colman-Grant-Oprea-Moritainv-eqcat}.
 This homotopy invariant of a $G$-space $X$ is denoted by $\ct_G(X)$.

-Before establishing this notion, we recall the notion of $G$-categorical sets.
-A $G$-invariant open set $U$ of a $G$-space $X$ is called \emph{$G$-categorical} if the inclusion $i_{U}:U\hookrightarrow X$ is $G$-homotopic to the $G$-map that takes values in a single orbit.
+Before stating the definition, we recall the notion of a $G$-categorical set.
+A $G$-invariant open subset $U \subseteq X$ is called \emph{$G$-categorical} if the inclusion $i_{U}\colon U \hookrightarrow X$ is $G$-homotopic to a $G$-map whose image lies entirely within a single orbit.

-\begin{definition} For a $G$-space $X$, the $G$-equivariant category $\ct_G(X)$ is defined as the least nonnegative integer $n$ such that $X$ can be covered by $n+1$ $G$-categorical sets.
-If no such integer exists, then $\ct_G(X)=\infty .$ \end{definition}
+\begin{definition} For a $G$-space $X$, the $G$-equivariant category $\ct_G(X)$ is the least nonnegative integer $n$ such that $X$ can be covered by $n+1$ $G$-categorical sets.
+If no such integer exists, we set $\ct_G(X) := \infty$. \end{definition}